Enoch Powell: Personal life

-Powell spoke German, French, Italian, Modern Greek, and Hindi/Urdu, and had a reading knowledge of Spanish, Portuguese, Russian, and Welsh.
-Among classical languages, he knew Ancient Greek, Latin, Hebrew, and Aramaic.
+Powell spoke German, French, Italian, Modern Greek and Hindi/Urdu, and had a reading knowledge of Spanish, Portuguese, Russian and Welsh.
+Among classical languages, he knew Ancient Greek, Latin, Hebrew and Aramaic.

+Canon Eric James, a former Trinity College chaplain, revealed in a letter to The Times on 10 February 1998 that in his old age Powell confessed to him that he had been in love with a fellow male undergraduate at Cambridge (whom Michael Bloch believes was "probably Edward Curtis of Clare College") and that this infatuation had inspired love verses published in his First Poems.
+Following his appointment as Professor of Greek at the University of Sydney in 1937, he wrote to his parents that he was repelled by his female students, while feeling "an instant and instinctive affection" for young Australian males.
+This, he added, might be "deplored, but it cannot be altered", and it therefore had to be "endured – and (alas!) camouflaged."
+The letters are now in the Churchill College Archives.

-Despite his earlier atheism, Powell became a devout member of the Church of England, thinking in 1949 "that he heard the bells of St Peter's Wolverhampton calling him" while walking to his flat in his (then future) constituency.
-Subsequently, he became a churchwarden of St. Margaret's, Westminster.
+Despite his earlier atheism, Powell became a devout member of the Church of England.
+He subsequently became a church warden of St. Margaret's, Westminster.

-On 2 January 1952, the 39-year-old Powell married 26-year-old Margaret Pamela Wilson, a former colleague from the Conservative Central Office.
-Their first daughter, Susan, was born in January 1954, and their second daughter, Jennifer, was born in October 1956.
+On 2 January 1952 the 39-year-old Powell married 26-year-old Margaret Pamela Wilson, a former colleague from the Conservative Central Office.
+Their first daughter, Susan, was born in January 1954 and their second daughter, Jennifer, in October 1956.
+In Robert Shepherd's biography of Powell, it is noted that General Walter Cawthorn "became almost a second father" to him.